 N – it never ran around; its legs were much too weak

 Though it hadn’t any feather, its leather wings worked swell

 It was the largest living thing that ever flew so well

 Now you’ve used the letters of its name here in this song, put them all together and you spell ‘Pteranodon’.

 - It’s important to know about at least one dinosaur whose name is really hard to pronounce

-The sea held greater terrors than land or air in the prehistoric age – and perhaps, if we ever unearth the secrets of the Mariana Trench, the deepest and least explored part of the ocean, we’ll find the same still holds true today.
+The sea held greater terrors than land or air in the prehistoric age.
+If we ever fully unearth the secrets of the Mariana Trench, the deepest and least explored part of the ocean, perhaps we’ll find the same still holds true today.

 Dunkleosteus terrelli was the first super predator of the ancient seas.
 It swam in a primordial ocean 400 million years ago and could deliver a more powerful bite than any living fish, including the biggest sharks of today.

 Scientists have discovered that the vice-like grip of its jaws enabled Dunkleosteus terrelli to exert a force of 11,000 pounds on its prey, enough to bite the toughest into two.

 The extinct creature, which grew 33ft long and weighed up to four tons, was armed with a formidable array of bladed teeth which exerted a pressure of 80,000 pounds per square inch at the tip of its fangs.